Do our global policy makers welcome Scottish Separatism?

 Our ability to regenerate or to recycle resources essential for sustaining our aggregate rate of consumption over several generations without destabilising planet's earth fine environmental balance, on which agriculture depends.

 The single biggest issue facing humanity is the availability, control and distribution of vital resources.
 All other issues pale into insignificance for the 5 billion individuals who do not live in one of the prosperous enclaves of the consumerist world.
 Even many of the 1 billion citizens of the wealthy world struggle to make ends meet in an interminable rat race.
 Goods considered luxuries in some of the poor regions such as cars, mobile phones, refrigerators etc. are viewed as necessities by most workers in Western Europe, North America, Japan and Australasia.
-Yet many anti-capitalists of the anarchist, ecologist and socialist traditions choose to downplay the importance of demographics, as overpopulation inevitably heralds an era of depopulation either by natural or planned means and would par force restrict reproductive and migratory freedoms.
+Yet many anti-capitalists of the anarchist, ecologist and socialist traditions choose to downplay the importance of demographics, as overpopulation inevitably heralds an era of depopulation either by natural or planned means and would inevitably restrict reproductive and migratory freedoms.

 Availability of potable water